Ed Dandridge: Career

 In 2018, Dandridge joined American International Group (AIG) to lead marketing and communications for the company's newly-formed General Insurance division, which includes AIG’s commercial, personal insurance, and international field operations.
 He served as Global Head of Marketing and Communications for AIG's General Insurance business.

 In September 2020, Boeing hired Dandridge as the company's chief communications officer, reporting to president and CEO David Calhoun.
 Dandridge leads all of Boeing's communications strategy, and also serves on the company's executive council leadership committee.
 In June 2022, Dandridge tendered his resignation from Boeing due to personal issues requiring his full attention.

+In October 2023, Dandridge re-joined AIG to lead the global teams responsible for shaping the firm’s corporate reputation, overseeing brand, marketing, external and internal communications.
+His focus is on supporting AIG’s global businesses to enhance the company’s brand presence in the marketplace and strategically position it for sustained growth and profitability.